A Life Devoted to Yoga’s Wisdom Traditions

 This work — this shala — is my offering in return.

-1974 — My father and mother with fellow Humanities Fulbright scholars, meeting Indira Gandhi.
+1974 — My father and mother among Fulbright scholars in India, meeting Prime Minister Indira Gandhi.
+The trip that planted the seed.

 — chelsea Yoga student & Artist